KyeFelton/bunyips-and-bandits-app/src/handbook.md

 Your character isn’t invincible—adventuring comes with its fair share of scrapes, bruises, and mind-melting horrors.
 The game tracks three aspects of your character’s health:

 * **Physique**: How much physical damage you can take before collapsing.
 If your physique hits zero, you’re incapacitated—meaning you can’t move, fight, or do much of anything until you recover.
-* **Sanity**: Your mental resilience, tested by terrifying encounters and psychic manipulation.
-Certain experiences—like witnessing the death of an ally horrific—can drain your sanity.
-If your sanity drops to zero, then you gain a mental condition that lasts until you recover some sanity.
+* **Morale**: Your mental resilience, tested by terrifying encounters and psychic manipulation.
+Certain experiences—like witnessing the death of an ally horrific—can drain your morale.
+If your morale drops to zero, then you gain a mental condition that lasts until you recover some morale.
 * **Stamina**: How much energy you have before exhaustion sets in.
 Stamina depletes as you perform actions with a stamina cost.
 If an action has a stamina cost, you need to have at least that much left in your stamina pool to perform it.

-To determine what mental condition your character gains after losing all sanity, roll a d6 and then take the matching condition from the list:
+To determine what mental condition your character gains after losing all morale, roll a d6 and then take the matching condition from the list:

-1. **Fainting**: You pass out for 10 minutes, then regain 1 Sanity.
+1. **Fainting**: You pass out for 10 minutes, then regain 1 morale.
 2. **Delusions**: You experience constant hallucinations.
 You may mistake people for monsters, monsters for people or have flashbacks of past experiences.
 3. **Hysteria**: Uncontrollable emotional outbursts—laughing, crying, screaming.
 4. **Amnesia**: You forget who you are and why you’re here.